Best red wine picks for 2025

 How is red wine made

-From light to bold: red wine by body
+Understanding the types of red wine by body

 Body Type Top Producers Grape Varieties Structure & Flavor

-Light-bodied Domaine Drouhin, Jean Foillard Pinot Noir, Gamay, Frappato Delicate, bright acidity, low tannins, red fruits
+Light bodied Domaine Drouhin, Jean Foillard Pinot Noir, Gamay, Frappato Delicate, bright acidity, low tannins, red fruits

-Medium-bodied Château Petrus, Casanova di Neri Merlot, Tempranillo, Sangiovese Balanced, well integrated acidity, moderate tannins, red and dark fruits
+Medium bodied Château Petrus, Casanova di Neri Merlot, Tempranillo, Sangiovese Balanced, well integrated acidity, moderate tannins, red and dark fruits

-Full-bodied Napa Valley, Bruno Giacosa Cabernet Sauvignon, Syrah, Nebbiolo Rich and bold, deep acidity, robust tannins, intense dark fruits and spices
+Full bodied Napa Valley, Bruno Giacosa Cabernet Sauvignon, Syrah, Nebbiolo Rich and bold, deep acidity, robust tannins, intense dark fruits and spices

 Light bodied red wine

-A light bodied red wine is typically low in tannins, high in acidity, and lower in alcohol.
+A light bodied red wine is typically low in tannins, high in acidity and lower in alcohol.
 It often features fresh red fruit flavors and a crisp, refreshing profile.
-These wines are easy to drink and pair well with lighter dishes like salads, seafood, or grilled vegetables.
+These wines are easy to drink and pair well with lighter dishes like salads, seafood or grilled vegetables.

-Try a classic: Chateau Corton Grancey Grand Cru from Louis Latour, renowned for its delicate structure and vibrant berry notes.
+Renowned for its delicate structure and vibrant berry notes.

 Medium bodied red wine

 A medium bodied red wine strikes a perfect balance between richness and lightness.
-They have moderate tannins, acidity, and alcohol, with flavors that often include ripe fruits, gentle spice, and a smooth texture.
-Versatile and food-friendly, they pair well with everything from pasta to grilled vegetables.
+They have moderate tannins, acidity and alcohol with flavors that often include ripe fruits, gentle spice and a smooth texture.
+Versatile and food friendly they pair well with everything from pasta to grilled vegetables.

 Full bodied red wine

-A full bodied red wine is known for its richness, intensity, and strong tannins.
+A full bodied red wine is known for its richness, intensity and strong tannins.
 They often showcase deep fruit flavors and gain added complexity from oak aging.
-These are the best red wines to pair with steak and are well-suited for aging.
+These are the best red wines to pair with steak and are well suited for aging.

-Try a classic: Cabernet Sauvignon from Napa Valley’s Robert Mondavi Winery, known for its deep structure and complexity.
+Cabernet Sauvignon from Napa Valley’s Robert Mondavi Winery

 Types of red wine by sweetness